rubenwardy/minetest_modding_book/en/chapters/common_mistakes.md

 ## Set ItemStacks After Changing Them

-Unlike most of the rest of the API, stacks work on a copy of the data rather than the stack in the inventory.
-This means that modifying a stacks won't actually that stack in the inventory.
+Notice how it's simply called an `ItemStack` in the API, not an `ItemStackRef`, similar to `InvRef`.
+This is because an `ItemStack` isn't a reference - it's a copy.
+Stacks work on a copy of the data rather than the stack in the inventory.
+This means that modifying a stack won't actually modify that stack in the inventory.

 Don't do this: